rkillickdev/spelling-bee-scramble/README.md

 <br>

-After some consideration and discussion with my mentor, I decided to include a minimalistic footer that provides information about the developer behind the game and offers a clickable link to the Spelling Bee Scramble github repo, represented by the github font awesome icon.
+After some consideration and discussion with my mentor, I decided to include a minimalistic footer that provides information about the developer behind the game and offers a clickable link to the Spelling Bee Scramble GitHub repo, represented by the GitHub font awesome icon.
 Styling of the footer is consistent with the rest of the game, with a hover effect applied to the clickable icon to match the icons in the nav bar at the top.
 The link opens in a new tab.

 ![Footer Design](docs/features/spelling-bee-footer.png)